rsvim/rfc/2-JavascriptEngine.md

 ## Interaction

-Interactions between rust and javascript requires on two sides: rust side and javascript side.
+Interaction between rust and javascript requires two sides: rust side and javascript side.

 For rust side, it can load javascripts, resolve the dependency graphs (via `import` and `require`), execute source code (via the engine).